caiopizzol/api-requests/README.md

-# API Requests - A requests-style SDK for APIs
+# Integrates - A requests-style SDK for APIs

-API Requests is a Python library providing a simple, ergonomic interface for interacting with various API protocols (REST, GraphQL, SOAP) while maintaining the familiar feel of the Python 'requests' library.
+Integrates is a Python library providing a simple, ergonomic interface for interacting with various API protocols (REST, GraphQL, SOAP) while maintaining the familiar feel of the Python 'requests' library.

 ## Features